Cat & Dog Teeth Cleaning

 Just like you, your pet can develop plaque and tartar on their teeth from left-over food particles.
 So, doesn’t it make sense that they would need dental care just like you?
-Without consistent pet dental care, your pet’s teeth suffer from plaque buildup that hardens into tartar, which harbors bacteria, which then breaks down the gums and eventually the bones of the teeth.
+Without consistent cat and dog teeth cleaning, your pet’s teeth suffer from plaque buildup that hardens into tartar, which harbors bacteria, which then breaks down the gums and eventually the bones of the teeth.
 If you have had first-hand experience with a cavity or broken tooth, you can imagine the kind of pain and discomfort your pet could be in!

 But don’t let this scare you!
 Dental disease is entirely preventable with a combination of professional dental cleanings at our Dyer clinic and consistent at-home care from you.